atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-aws/_index.md

 ![img](images/clip_image007.jpg)

-And voila we now have static IP address on the internet that will not change and we can link our domain name with it.
+And voila, we now have a static IP address on the internet and it will not change.
+Now we can link our domain name with it.

 ![img](images/clip_image009.jpg)

-When you click on your instance name and navigate to Networking static IP is now assigned
+When you click on your instance name and navigate to Networking, the static IP is now assigned.

 ![img](images/clip_image011.jpg)

 #### b) Assignment of Domain name to your static IP <a name="domain2IP"></a>

 We can now move on to linking our static IP address to our domain.
-This is done via AWS console which can be accessed top right in Lightsail.
+This is done via the AWS console which can be accessed in the top right of Lightsail.

 ![img](images/clip_image001.png)